JonHMChan/descartes/README.md

     ```

 4. Save and open up your HTML file in a browser.
 Clicking anywhere on the window should randomize the size of your heading.

+## Overview

+For a full overview of features, take a look at the presentation I typically give at https://descartes.io/slides (just your right and left arrow keys to go through the slides).